What is Modern Slavery?

 All disclosures made in line with our Whistleblowing Policy will be protected.
 The Public Interest Disclosure Act 1998, as amended, prevents you from suffering detrimental treatment for ‘Whistleblowing’.

-Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-If you believe that you have suffered any such treatment, you should inform our People Experience team on [email protected].
-If the matter is not remedied, and you are an employee, you should raise it formally using our Grievance Procedure, which can be found within our Grievance Policy on Lush Beta.
+If you believe that you have suffered any detrimental treatment as a result of raising such concerns, you should inform our People Experience team on [email protected].
+If the matter is not remedied, and you are an employee, you should raise it formally using our Grievance Procedure, which can be found within our Grievance Policy on Lush Labs.

 Communication and awareness of this policy

-Raising awareness of this policy, and the risk our business faces from modern slavery in our supply chains forms part of the induction process for all individuals who work for us, and training will be provided as necessary.
+Raising awareness of this policy, and the risk our business faces from modern slavery in our supply chains should form part of the induction process for all individuals who work for us, and training should be provided as necessary.

 Compliance with this policy must be confirmed by all suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.